Skip to main content

 string

-CSS class name for the editor wrapper
+CSS class for the editor wrapper.

 style